Income Tax Verification

 - Tax information directly transferred with this tool eliminates the need - in most cases - to submit signed tax returns or official tax return transcripts.

-For the 2019-2020 Academic Year/FAFSA: Follow the steps below to use the IRS Data Retrieval Tool or submit an IRS Tax Return for 2017.
+For the 2021-2022 Academic Year/FAFSA: Follow the steps below to use the IRS Data Retrieval Tool or to obtain an IRS Tax Return for 2019.